rodyherrera/SmartTrash/README.md

 ![SmartTrash Cloud Platform Dashboard](/screenshots/SmartTrash-Cloud-Platform-Dashboard.png)

 The device in relation to when you want it to notify you, for example when the device is over 80%, if it is not cleaned in the next 10 minutes, it will send you a notification again, and so on until the usage percentage drops below 80%.
 Personally, this approach is cool because I use this product every day and it forces me to clean it if I don't want to be filled with notifications every 10 minutes.
+(The dashboard has a `3d model` of the prototype garbage container.)

 ![Email Notification](/screenshots/Email-Notification.png)